airbnb/chronon/GOVERNANCE.md

 1. Contributor opens up a PR
 2. If the PR gets at least one +1 from an active committer without any -1, then it’s merged.
 3. If the PR gets a -1 from an active committer or a PMC member (the -1 must come with an explanation)
-    a.
-Ideally the rejection is resolved through code change/discussion amongst the parties involved (initial committer as well as vetoer)
+    1. Ideally the rejection is resolved through code change/discussion amongst the parties involved (initial committer as well as vetoer)
-    b.
-If after 3 days the discussion hasn’t yielded any progress, the on-call or another PMC member will get involved to try and guide the conversation to a productive consensus
+    2. If after 3 days the discussion hasn’t yielded any progress, the on-call or another PMC member will get involved to try and guide the conversation to a productive consensus
-    c.
-Should that fail, then the on-call or PMC member will inform the rest of the PMC that debate has failed and then we will move ahead with a lazy majority vote amongst PMC members to resolve the issue.
+    3. Should that fail, then the on-call or PMC member will inform the rest of the PMC that debate has failed and then we will move ahead with a lazy majority vote amongst PMC members to resolve the issue.

 ## Major code change